linkerd/website/linkerd.io/content/2/architecture.md

   (public-api, proxy-api, destination, tap) that provide the bulk of the control plane's functionality.

-- Web - The web deployment provides the linkerd dashboard.
+- Web - The web deployment provides the Linkerd dashboard.

 - Prometheus - All the metrics exposed by Linkerd are scraped via Prometheus and stored here.
 This is an instance of Prometheus that has been configured to